Vietnam.vn - Nền tảng quảng bá Việt Nam

 72b3ee63-6e4d-4de4-b5b2-4d88c1c10ce4.jpeg

-Rats damage crops.
+Mice damage crops.

 The Provincial People's Committee requested that the rat extermination campaign be launched and implemented simultaneously on a large scale from the province to districts, towns, cities, communes, wards, towns, villages, hamlets, to each household...
 Organize rat extermination from fields to ditches, gutters, dikes, banks, plots, mounds, roadsides, rat extermination from densely populated areas, on the outskirts of cities, towns, near industrial parks to village roads, alleys...
-Rat extermination must be done according to the right techniques, ensuring progress and time, and absolute safety for people, livestock, poultry and the environment.
+Rat extermination must be done with the right technique, ensuring progress and time, and absolute safety for people, livestock, poultry and the environment.

 K. HANG